Kvancy/ComprehendAI/README.md

 ## Features

-### Non - blocking AI Analysis
+**Non - blocking AI Analysis**

-- **Description**: This feature enables non - blocking AI analysis.
+- Description: This feature enables non - blocking AI analysis.
 While the analysis is in progress, you can continue with your work uninterrupted.
 Once the analysis is completed, the results will be printed in the output window.

-### Customizable Function Analysis Depth
+**Customizable Function Analysis Depth**

-- **Description**: You have the flexibility to set the depth of function analysis according to your needs.
+- Description: You have the flexibility to set the depth of function analysis according to your needs.

-### Manual Interaction with AI
+**Manual Interaction with AI**

-- **Description**: You can manually ask the AI various questions and perform any operations you prefer.
+- Description: You can manually ask the AI various questions and perform any operations you prefer.

-### Support for Streaming Output with Inference Models
+**Support for Streaming Output with Inference Models**

-- **Description**: Supports the use of inference models with streaming output.
+- Description: Supports the use of inference models with streaming output.
 Get continuous results as the model processes data.

 ## Usage